 Here is how you can do that:

-#1.
-Open the Settings menu by clicking the cog icon on the top left of the Kodi home-screen
+1. Open the Settings menu by clicking the cog icon on the top left of the Kodi home-screen.

-#2.
-Now open the ‘System settings’ from the list of the options on Kodi 17.6 or just ‘System’ on Kodi 18
+2. Now open the System from the list of the options on Kodi 19 or 18.
+It’s just System Settings on Kodi 17.

-#3.
-Select ‘Logging’ on the left sidebar and you will see the related options on the right.
-As you can see in the image below, switch the ‘Enable debug logging’ on by moving the toggle.
-The moment you do that, additional log information will start appearing on the top left of the Kodi window.
+3. Select Logging on the left sidebar and you will see the related options on the right.
+As you can see in the image below, toggle Enable debug logging on.

 How to Upload Kodi Error Log Directly to Server with Kodi LogFile Uploader